Spring spacers for 4X4: Are they legal and worth buying?

 Essentially, what you’re gaining on one hand (a bit of extra room for taller tyres) you’re taking away with the other because you’re messing with the suspension’s travel.
 This can upset your vehicle’s ride and handling.

-It tends to be a more expensive exercise but there is no substitute to loading up your four-wheel drive as if you’re about to go away.
-Or having a ‘normal’ load in it, taking it into your local quality suspension mob and sitting down with them to get the right springs and shocks off the bat.
-Even if you’re not having a full suspension upgrade, it’s worth discussing your vehicle with a reputable suspension mob, on whether spacers will work and the type to buy.
+The best approach is to load up your four-wheel drive as if you’re about to go away, or with a ‘normal’ load in it, and take it into your local quality suspension mob.
+Sit down with them to get the right springs and shocks off the bat.
+Even if you’re not having a full suspension upgrade, it’s worth discussing your vehicle with a reputable suspension specialist about whether spacers will work and which type to buy.

 Advertisement